maxshabs/project_web/README.md

 After cloning, while in the project directory, you can run:
 ### `npm install`

-and wait for it to finish installing, afterwards run
+and wait for it to finish installing, afterwards run:
 ### `npm start`

 which runs the app in the development mode.